-$P{i,j,k,z}$ - price associated with step z for region i, mine type j, coal type k, and year t

-CAL_FACTOR{i,j,k} - calibration constant for each supply curve {CALK} the forecast period) {T_QUAN}

-$Q{i,j,k,z}$ - production associated with step z for region i, mine type j, coal type k, and year t

-(the target quantity is obtained from the table Tinp_CLUSER_SCrv in CPS.mdb file for year one of the forecast period and from the model for all remaining years of

-RC_UTIL{i,i,k} - Combined regression coefficient for the capacity utilization term {RC_UTIL_T} type k, and year t {FY_PROD_CAP}

-K{i,j,k,t} - multiplier for the non-production terms in the regression equation {Mult} coal pricing model is estimated for supply region i, mine type j, and coal type k
+P {i,j,k,z} price associated with step z for region i, mine type j, coal type k, and year t specified as a percent variation from the target price {SC_PRICE} CAL_FACTOR {i,j,k} calibration constant for each supply curve {CALK} Q {i,j,k,z} - production associated with step z for region i, mine type j, coal type k, and year t (the target quantity is obtained from the table Tinp_CLUSER_SCrv in CPS.mdb file for year one of the forecast period and from the model for all remaining years of the forecast period) {T_QUAN} $RC_UTIL{i,j,k}$ Combined regression coefficient for the capacity utilization term {RC_UTIL_T} K {i,j,k,t} - multiplier for the non-production terms in the regression equation {Mult}

-PRODCAP{i,j,k,t} - annual productive capacity of coal mines for supply region i, mine type j, coal

-CAPUTIL_HIST{i,j,k} - representative coal-mine capacity utilization for the time period over which the average coal-mine capacity utilization that lie outside the range of utilization rates contained in the coal pricing model's historical database

-{CAP_UTIL_HIST}

-CU_STEP_SC - scalar - used to adjust regression coefficient for the capacity utilization term for levels of term for levels of capacity utilization that are outside the range of utilization rates observed in the price equation fits where the exponent is different for the top and bottom segments of the price equation {UtilExpTop, UtilExpBot}
+PRODCAP {i,j,k,t} annual productive capacity of coal mines for supply region i, mine type j, coal type k, and year t {FY_PROD_CAP} CAPUTIL_HIST {i,j,k} representative coal-mine capacity utilization for the time period over which the coal pricing model is estimated for supply region i, mine type j, and coal type k {CAP_UTIL_HIST} CU_STEP_SC - scalar used to adjust regression coefficient for the capacity utilization term for levels of average coal-mine capacity utilization that lie outside the range of utilization rates contained in the coal pricing model's historical database {((T_QUAN/FY_PROD_CAP100)/CAP_UTIL_HIST)^UtilExp-TopBot} η - exponent representing the theoretical functional form of the capacity utilization term for levels of capacity utilization that are outside the range of utilization rates observed in the price equation fits where the exponent is different for the top and bottom segments of the price equation {UtilExpTop, UtilExpBot}

-{((T_QUAN/FY_PROD_CAP100)/CAP_UTIL__HIST)^UtilExp-TopBot}

-$\boldsymbol{\eta}$ - exponent representing the theoretical functional form of the capacity utilization

 The scalar for the capacity utilization term reflects the basic premise that mining costs will increase substantially as the capacity utilization of coal mines approaches 100%.
 For most combinations of region and mine type, rates of coal-mine capacity utilization rarely approach 100% in the historical data series used to estimate the coal-pricing model.
 In general, the highest rates of capacity utilization are reported by captive lignite operations in Texas, Louisiana, and North Dakota.
-Between 1991 and 2012, the average annual capacity utilization for Texas lignite production ranged from a low of 90.3% in 1991 to a high of 98.5% in 2006.
-During this same period, the average annual capacity utilization for surface coal mines in Wyoming's Northern Powder River Basin ranged from a low of 65.1% in 1993 to a high of 93.2% in 2007.
+Between 1991 and 2012, the average annual capacity utilization for Texas lignite production ranged from a low of 90.3% in 1991 to a high of 98.5% in 2006.16 During this same period, the average annual capacity utilization for surface coal mines in Wyoming's Northern Powder River Basin ranged from a low of 65.1% in 1993 to a high of 93.2% in 2007.